AnywhereSoftware/B4X_Forum_Resources/B4A/Libraries/ExoPlayer (media3) - video player/readme.md

 The underlying SDK isn't backward compatible so calls with JavaObject may not work without modifications.

 Setup:
 1. Download the attached library and copy to the additional libraries folder.
+ExoPlayer is an internal library, starting with B4A v13.4.
 2. Download the additional dependencies and copy to the additional libraries folder: <https://www.b4x.com/android/files/exoplayer3_additional.zip>

 Usage instructions: